slsa-framework/slsa/docs/spec/draft/verification_summary.md

 `verificationResult` _string, required_

 > Either “PASSED” or “FAILED” to indicate if the artifact passed or failed the policy verification.

+<a id="policyViolations"></a>
+`policyViolations` _array (object), opational_

+> A collection of name and description pairs that can be output by the policy evaluator to provide details on policy violations.

 <a id="verifiedLevels"></a>
 `verifiedLevels` _array ([SlsaResult]), required_